 Abstract

 Halloysite (Al2Si2O5(OH)4.2H2O) is a polymorphic kaolinite mineral whose predominant morphology is tubular.
-Due to this characteristic, it is widely used in industrial applications, such as manufacture of silica-aluminous catalysts, used for industrial chemical reactions; French porcelain; and the cracking of petroleum fractions into gasoline.
+Due to this characteristic, halloysite is widely used in industrial applications, such as manufacture of silica-aluminous catalysts, used for industrial chemical reactions; French porcelain; and the cracking of petroleum fractions into gasoline.
 Halloysite also has potential as a nanomaterial, particularly as an ingredient in polymer nanocomposites and as active agent for medical, agricultural, and other uses.
 This clay mineral occurs in a wide variety of geological environments, as a product of alteration of rocks rich in sodium and potassium feldspars, such as intrusive acid rocks, granites, anorthosites, and pegmatites.
 This article characterizes halloysite and describes the processing of kaolin-halloysite samples from four pegmatites, located in Porciúncula (Rio de Janeiro State) and Patrocínio do Muriaé (Minas Gerais State).
 The samples of the studied pegmatites were treated for mineralogical characterization and analyzed by X-ray diffractometry and scanning electron microscopy.
 Density, granulometry, and visual appearance of the grains were also analyzed.
 The samples were found to be composed of kaolinite/halloysite, feldspar, quartz, biotite, and muscovite.
 Using X-ray diffractometry, gibbsite and goethite were also identified.
 With the results presented here, the two regions can be possible targets for mining to supply halloysite.

 Keywords: clay minerals; nanotechnology; applied mineralogy